foo-dogsquared/freebies-hunt-api/src/list.md

 - [Adobe Education Exchange](https://edex.adobe.com/en/professional-development/courses) | Free courses offered by Adobe and its community.
 - [Brilliant](https://brilliant.org) | An online education platform where they encourage learning through constantly solving of challenging problems.
 - [Codecademy](https://www.codecademy.com/) | **(Their free courses is enough if you want to get started.)** A programming online learning platform.
 Offers premium courses.
+- [Coursera](https://coursera.org/) | **(Another MOOC platform recommendation.
+Also have some exclusive courses that can be found only on Coursera so neither edX and Coursera can have a huge content gap over the other (I think, anyway).)** Similar to edX over the content and entry barrier being the platform is filled with courses created by institutions and universities.
+- [edX](https://edx.org) | **(Hard to be able to create a course inside of the platform.
+Mostly created by well-known institutions and universities.
+Yup, I recommend it a lot.)** An online platform with most of its courses created by figurehead institutions and universities such as Microsoft, Harvard University, Standford University, Linux Foundation, and more.
 - [fast.ai](http://www.fast.ai/) | Free courses on machine learning, ooooh yeah.
 - [HTML5 Rocks](https://www.html5rocks.com/en/) | A tutorial and explainer site for web developers.
 - [Learn X in Y Minutes](https://learnxinyminutes.com) | **(What's `Y` minutes, you ask?
 The world may never know.)** A community-created repository of summaries for you to learn the X programming languages and tools in just Y minutes.